Joel-Haeberli/it-security-docs/docs/themes/Firewalls.md

 - can apply **configuration modifications without interruptions**
 - has an **integrated intrusion preventions system (IPS)**
 - provide **application intelligence**: applications and protocols can be securely identified in addition to port based only rules
-- can **consider external sources in rules**: user information out of directory services or allow-/block-lists of IP addreses
+- can **consider external sources in rules**: user information out of directory services or allow-/block-lists of IP addresses
 - provide all features of traditional firewalls: packet filter, NAT, stateful inspection, VPN, ...
 - evolve into **Unified Threat Management (UTM)** firewalls